MahmoudMo99/maids-angular-project/README.md

 Overview

-This Angular application showcases a dynamic user dashboard, implementing advanced Angular features such as : state management, observables, Angular Material for UI components, and custom animations.
+This Angular application showcases an API dynamic user dashboard, implementing advanced Angular features such as : state management, observables, Angular Material for UI components, and custom animations.
 The app includes a paginated user list, a search functionality, and a user detail page with a custom loading indicator.